Montag, 8. November 2010

 sondern waren auch repräsentativ in jedem Geschäft.

-Zudem wurden alle Polstermöbel für die Puppenstuben per Hand gepolstert und vernäht.
+Zudem wurden alle Polstermöbel für die Puppenstuben per Hand gepolstert und vernäht."

 Die dokumentierte Firmengeschichte seit 1899 erklärt auch